meltano/meltano/docs/src/docs/plugins.md

 `meltano extract tap-zendesk --to target-postgres`

-## Taps
+## Extractors

-[Meltano Taps](/docs/concepts.html#taps) are the extractor part of the data workflow.
+Meltano Extractors are commonly prefixed with [tap](/docs/concepts.html#taps).

 ::: tip
-If you can't find the tap you need below, we have a [tutorial for creating your tap](/docs/tutorial.html#advanced-create-a-custom-tap).
+If you can't find the extractor you need below, we have a [tutorial for creating your extractor](/docs/tutorial.html#advanced-create-a-custom-extractor).
 :::

 ### Carbon Intensity